Get the Mindset, Sherlock

 Lawyers: check the Bar Association in your state to make sure an attorney is licensed.

-Look for individual’s names on MySpace, Facebook and Twitter.
+Look for individual’s names on Instgram, Facebook and Twitter.
 Watch the videos and look at photos.
 What do they claim as their current job titles and education?
 We commonly find photos showing drunken parties, sexy pics and other tidbits.
 Is that a professional image you want associated with your child?
 Look at their “friends”.
 It is true that we are judged by who we associate with.
-By the same token, you and your child will be judge this way—consider your own presence in this area!
+By the same token, you and your child will be judged this way—consider your own presence in this area!

 Check Website Domains